xperiments/p1touch/README.md

    - You can verify the firmware version in the touch screen's settings section to ensure that it matches the latest version.

-By following these steps, you can manually update the firmware of your P1Touch Screen to the latest version, ensuring that you have access to all the latest features and improvements.
+By following these steps, you can manually update the firmware of your xtouch screen to the latest version, ensuring that you have access to all the latest features and improvements.

 ## Troubleshooting